Cainuriel/security-tokens-versions/README.md

 ## 🎯 What Does This System Create?

-**The SecurityBondFactory creates SecurityToken instances that can represent ANY type of financial instrument:**
+**The SecurityTokenFactory creates SecurityToken instances that can represent ANY type of financial instrument:**

 - 🏛️ **Bonds** (corporate, government, municipal)
 - 📈 **Equity Tokens** (tokenized shares, voting rights)